-If you do eat protein and good fat and you follow Keto properly you will build up that muscle.
+If you do eat protein and good fats and you follow the ketogenic diet properly, you will build up that muscle.

-It’s a fantastic diet for weight training goals and that’s why bodybuilders love Keto.
+It’s a fantastic diet for adding muscle mass and that’s why bodybuilders love the ketogenic diet.

-Keto is a superb diet but it’s not suited to everyone.
+The ketogenic diet is a superb diet, but it’s not suited to everyone.

-If it continues or if you feel headachy and unable to concentrate or perform exercises well, Keto is just not for you.
+If it continues or if you feel a headache and are unable to concentrate or perform exercises well, keto is just not for you.

 8. HIIT Might Not Be Right Anymore

-High intensity isn’t always the best option on Keto; you need a moderate-intensity exercise like jogging, swimming, running, step or weight training.
+High intensity isn’t always the best option on the ketogenic diet; you need moderate-intensity exercises like jogging, swimming, running, step, or weight training.